Everyone is Welcome!

 Our minister will spend time preaching from scripture.
 It helps us to understand God’s word and apply His teachings to our everyday life.
 The sermon will likely be about 30 minutes long.
 We think you will find it refreshingly Bible-centered.

-We celebrate communion every Sunday.
-Communion is a time when we remember Christ’s life, sacrificial death for our sins, and resurrection.
+We celebrate The Lord’s Supper every Sunday.
+It is a time when we remember Christ’s life, sacrificial death for our sins, and resurrection.
 All believers are invited to join us.
-We use individual pre-sealed bread and fruit of the vine.
+We pass a plate of unleavened bread and pass a tray of fruit of the vine.
 As you eat, remember Christ’s life and sacrifice.
 Likewise, as you drink, remembering Christ’s blood shed on the cross.
 1 Cor 11:23-32

 Giving

 As our guest, do not feel obligated to give an offering.
-This part of the service is for those of us who have committed to give back to God through financial offerings so that we can participate in God’s work.
+This part of the service is for those of us who have committed to give back to God as we have prospered a financial offering so that we can participate in God’s work.
+(1 Cor 16:1-2)

 Don’t let the sun set on Mt Graham without visiting your local Church of Christ